 Social Media

-Almost 5.5 billion people use social media platforms like Facebook, Twitter, TikTok, and Instagram.
-Hence, make these platforms a part of your trade show marketing strategy.
+Almost 5.5 billion people use social media platforms like Facebook, Twitter, TikTok, and Instagram, which means these platforms should be integral to your trade show marketing strategy.
 Post advertisement posters, videos, and other content on your social media channels.
-You can also invest in paid ads to reach a wider audience.
-Furthermore, you can partner with social media influencers and ask them to promote your trade show.
+You can also invest in paid ads to reach a wider audience or partner with social media influencers and ask them to promote your trade show.

 Email marketing

 Be concise yet precise when sending emails about your trade show to your prospective attendees and sponsors.
 Moreover, answer their queries as soon as possible.
-If you don’t have enough manpower, invest in AI tools like chatbots that can autonomously engage with your audience and provide timely responses.
+If you don’t have enough manpower, invest in AI tools like chatbots that can autonomously engage with your audience and provide timely responses to their questions or concerns.

 Conventional advertising